lemenkov/erlpmd/README.md

 <h1>Introduction</h1>

-This is a drop-in replacement for the server-side part of the epmd (Erlang Port Mapping Daemon). if you need a client-side part I advise you to use nc or epmd itself.
+This is a drop-in replacement for the server-side part of the epmd (Erlang Port Mapping Daemon).
+If you need a client-side part I advise you to use nc or epmd itself.

 It stores nodes' data in the ETS storage.